Overview of Public Health Act

 The minister evaluates and advises about the health impact of actions by other parts of government.

-As the senior public health official for British Columbia, the Provincial Health Officer is provides independent advice to the minister and public officials on public health issues.
+As the senior public health official for British Columbia, the Provincial Health Officer provides independent advice to the minister and public officials on public health issues.
 The Provincial Health Officer is required to annually report on the health of the population and the government’s progress in achieving population health targets.
 The Provincial Health Officer also establishes standards of practice for, and conducts performance reviews of medical health officers.

 The powers and duties of medical health officers are consistent with those of the Provincial Health Officer, such as providing independent advice to health authorities and local governments about public health issues and making public reports.
 The appointment process for medical health officers and the medical health officer’s training and education qualifications are outlined.